 - You might find wearing headphones helps you to hear better and blocks out background noise.

-- You can use Zoom on a tablet or phone, but most users report a better experience on a laptop or desktop computer.
+- You can use a tablet or phone, but most users report a better experience on a laptop or desktop computer.
 It’s easier to find the controls and you can generally see all the other participants, which makes for a more ‘social’ experience.